 After being bitten, you might feel itching, pain, burning, see some swelling and feel slightly weak.
 Other than this, humans are normally fine, but animals like horses aren’t.
 This is because horse flies carry with them “swamp fever”, which is deadly to horses.

-You’ll frequently see horse flies near large areas of water – this is expected because their common hosts, such as horses, will visit these areas often to drink and rehydrate.
+Similar to waterbugs, you’ll frequently see horse flies near large areas of water – this is expected because their common hosts, such as horses, will visit these areas often to drink and rehydrate.

 Due to this setting serving perfectly, this is typically where horse flies will breed and reproduce in numbers.